Blokus: Variations and spinoffs

 Sekkoïa and its distributors manufacture four additional variants of the game.

 Blokus Duo

 Blokus Duo is for two players only, and uses a smaller board (14 × 14); the pieces are opaque with black and white colors (originally translucent with purple and orange colors).
-The two starting squares are placed, not in the corner (as in the original Blokus game), but nearer to the centre.
-This makes a crucial difference in the flavour of the game, because players' pieces may (and usually do) touch after the first move.
-Even more than with the original game, Blokus Duo is an offense-centred game; it is also considered a purer strategy game than the four-player version, since one can't be targeted by two or more players at once.
+The two starting squares are not placed in corners (as in the original Blokus game), but nearer the centre.
+This makes a crucial difference in the flavour of the game, because players' pieces may (and usually do) touch after the first "move".
+Even more than the original game, Blokus Duo is an offense-centred game; it is also considered a purer strategy game than the four-player version, since one can't be targeted by two or more players at once.

+Blokus Duo was among the five nominees for the 2006 International Gamers Award, General Strategy, 2-Player Category, and has won a Sceau d'excellence Option consommateurs (Protégez-vous) 2006 — "2006 Consumers Option (Protect Yourself) Seal of Excellence".